mogoson/MGS.Animation/Assets/MGS-PathAnimation/Readme.txt

     GenericEditor : Define generic editor.
     CurvePathEditor : Editor for CurvePath.
     BezierPathEditor : Editor for BezierPath.
-    AnchorPathEditor : Editor for AnchorPath.
+    HermitePathEditor : Editor for HermitePath.
     CurvePathAnimationEditor : Editor for CurvePathAnimation.
 --------------------------------------------------------------------------
   [Usage]
-    Create an empty gameobject and attach the path component BezierPath or AnchorPath to it.
+    Create an empty gameobject and attach the path component BezierPath or HermitePath to it.

     If BezierPath attached, drag the green sphere to change tangent and drag the blue sphere to change it's position.

-    if AnchorPath attached, drag the blue sphere to change it's position, press the ALT key and click the green sphere to add anchor, press the SHIFT key and click the red sphere to remove anchor if you want.
+    if HermitePath attached, drag the blue sphere to change it's position, press the ALT key and click the green sphere to add anchor, press the SHIFT key and click the red sphere to remove anchor if you want.